lorenzgillner/UncertainEvidence.jl/README.md

 ```

 Note the use of `Set`s in this example; if the sum of masses is lower than 1, the remaining mass is automatically assigned to $\Omega$, the set of all focal elements.
 This would fail, if all other focal elements would be of type `Char`.

+Take a look at the [unit tests](test/runtests.jl) for more usage examples.